MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 \subsubsection{FLAIR\#2}

-FLAIR was introduced in \cite{garioud2022} with 77,762 tiles of aerial and elevation imagery (RGB + NIR + DSM) at 0.2 m resolution.
+FLAIR was introduced in \cite{garioud2022} and comprises 77,762 tiles in France, with aerial and elevation imagery (RGB + NIR + DSM) at 0.2 m resolution.
 It was extended as FLAIR\#2 in \cite{garioud2023,garioud2023b} with Sentinel-2 time series spanning a full year in the form of superpatches, covering a larger spatial extent than the aerial imagery (400 m $\times$ 400 m vs. 102.4 m $\times$ 102.4 m) to provide additional spatial context.
 Following \cite{astruc2024b}, we crop the Sentinel-2 time series to match the extent of the VHR imagery, discarding 93.5\% of pixels.
 We also include elevation imagery at 0.2 m resolution, extracted from the FLAIR-HUB extension \cite{garioud2025} on the 77,762 FLAIR\#2 tiles.
 In total, we retain three distinct modalities: aerial imagery (RGB + NIR), elevation imagery (DEM + DSM), and Sentinel-2 time series.

 We use the land cover semantic segmentation labels following the filtering procedure described in \cite{garioud2022,garioud2023,garioud2023b}: we retain only 12 of the 18 original classes, excluding the remaining 6 classes from the loss and metric computations.